brian-ho/MKThink-Presentation-2/content.md

 ##How about interfaces?
 ![4D](images/4d ui.gif)

-Exploratory — but never as intuitive as you might want.
+Exploratory, but never as intuitive as you might want or hope.

 ###Prototype spatial data viewer